base-angewandte/base-ui-components/src/components/BaseTextList/Readme.md

 ```

 <br>
-Example of a single data object rendered in two columns, where the data property is typeof 'string'.
+Example of a single data object rendered in two columns, where the data property is typeof <code>string</code>.

-Note: The number of columns can be defined with the 'colsSingleTextContent' property.
+Note: The number of columns can be defined with the `colsSingleTextContent` prop.
 ```vue live
 <template>
   <div>